Twalton1452/The_Gang_Serves_Food/README.md

 - `MultiplayerSynchronizer` uses
 	- Player to sync their position/rotations

-## Components/Scripts
+## Nodes/Scripts

 ### NetworkedNode3D.gd
 Used for sync'ing state between players when a Player joins midsession.
 Any reference to `sync_state` is because of this Node. \
 We can sync initial state by using a `PackedByteArray` and shoving any type of information in there, the onus is on the receiver to decode it in the correct format.
 - Usage:
-	- Inherit this component and in `_ready` call `super` to setup the Networking
+	- Add this `res://Scenes/networked_node_3d.tscn` scene as a child node to the node you want state to get sync'd
-		- Gives this Node a `net_id` and adds it to a `SceneIds.SCENES.NETWORKED` group
+		- Gives this Node a `networked_id` and adds it to a `SceneIds.SCENES.NETWORKED` group
-	- Override set_sync_state and get_sync_state in the child component
+	- Override set_sync_state and get_sync_state in the parent component
 		- Call `super()` to get where you left off in get_sync_state or set_sync_state
 		- These are writing bytes to the Array so you need to know the sizes of the things you are writing which can be found [here](https://docs.godotengine.org/en/stable/classes/class_packedbytearray.html)
-	- In the Editor set the `Scene Id` to the Scene mapping from `SceneIds.gd`.If your Scene doesn't exist in there then when a Player joins midsession and that object hasn't generated for them yet, it will look to that file path to create it
+	- In the Editor set the `Scene Id` of the Interactable this is connected to and map it in `SceneIds.gd`.
+If your Scene doesn't exist in there then when a Player joins midsession and that object hasn't generated for them yet, it will look to that file path to create it

-### InteractableComponent.gd
+### Interactable.gd
-Core Component, allows easy communication through signals between other components
+Base Class for all Interactables
 - Usage:
+	- Inherit from this class to add specific functionality by overriding `_interact` and `_secondary_interact` methods
-	- Add this from `res://Scenes/Components/InteractableComponent.tscn` to a scene and a `CollisionShape3D` to trigger Interactable events
+	- Interactables are all Area3D's and need a `CollisionShape3D` to trigger Interactable events

-### HolderComponent.gd
-- `extends NetworkedNode3D` \
-Reparents Nodes when interacted with through the InteractableComponent "interacted" signal and "secondary_interacted" signal. \
-- Usage 1 of 2 ways:
-	 1. Add this Scene `res://Scenes/Components/HolderComponent.tscn` and an `InteractableComponent.tscn` as a child
-	 2. Add this Scene `res://Scenes/Components/HolderComponent.tscn` and an `InteractableComponent.tscn` on the same level beneath a parent
+	- They also need their Area3D Collision set to layer 3 for the Interacting Ray to pick up on it

-### IngredientComponent.gd
+### Rotatable.gd
-- `extends HolderComponent` \
+- `extends Interactable`
-Used for holding a bunch of "stuff", like Holdables or Holders.
+Simple class when interacted with will rotate a Node with Tweens
 - Usage:
-	- Add this Scene `res://Scenes/Components/IngredientComponent.tscn` as a child of the Top Level Node in the Scene
+	- Add this `res://Scenes/components/rotatable.tscn` as a child of the Scene you want to rotate and set the target rotation

+### Holder.gd
+- `extends Interactable` \
+Reparents Nodes when interacted with. \
+- Usage:
+	 1. Add this Scene `res://Scenes/components/holder.tscn` to a Scene
+	 2. Add a `CollisionShape3D` to fit

+### Cooker.gd
+- `extends Holder` \
+Calls `cook` on Cookables after a Timer ticks
+- Usage:
+	- Where you would put a Holder, replace it with a Cooker

+### StackingHolder.gd
+- `extends Holder` \
+Used for holding a bunch of "stuff", like Holdables or Holders (Plates).
+- Usage:
+	- Add this Scene `res://Scenes/components/stacking_holder.tscn` to a Scene
-	- Add an `InteractableComponent.tscn` as a sibling and setup the `CollisionShape3D` as a child
+	- Add a `CollisionShape3D` as a fallback collider for when there are no items and set it to Disabled by default
+		- The collider will auto-enable when there are no items on the Stack so players can still put something down
-	- The `IngredientComponent` will accept anything it's given unless you set the `IngredientScene` in the editor
+	- The `StackingHolder` will accept anything it's given unless you set the `IngredientScene` in the editor
 - Ex:
 	- Burger Patty box where you can pull Patty's on and off the stack
 	- Plate Stack where you can pull plates on and off the stack

+### CombinedFoodHolder.gd
+- `extends StackingHolder` \
+Used for stacking together different Food ingredients \
+Organizes the items by their `Food.Rule` in the Editor

-### MultiHolderComponent.gd
+### MultiHolder.gd
-- `extends HolderComponent` \
+- `extends Holder` \
-Used for things that can have multiple `HolderComponent`'s inside a single Scene. \
+Used for things that can have multiple `Holder`'s inside a single Scene. \
 When `hold_item(item)` is called on this it will delegate that to its child Holder's. \
 - Usage:
 	- Assign this script to the Top Level Node of the Scene
-	- Add this Scene `res://Scenes/Components/HolderComponent.tscn` as a child
-	- Add an InteractableComponent Scene `res://Scenes/Components/InteractableComponent.tscn` as a child of the newly created Holder child and setup the `CollisionShape3D` as a child of the InteractableComponent
+	- Add this Scene `res://Scenes/Components/HolderComponent.tscn` as a direct child of the `MultiHolder`
 - Ex:
 	- Plates

-### HoldableComponent.gd
+### Holdable.gd
-- `extends NetworkedNode3D` \
+- `extends Interactable` \
-Dummy node that is mostly used to sync state without directly assigning `NetworkedNode3D` scripts to nodes. \
+Node that is mostly used to sync state and call on its parent `Holder` when interacted with \
-Also helps distinguish when a child of a Holder is truly Holdable or some other Component.
+Helps distinguish when a child of a Holder is truly Holdable or some other Internal Component like a `CollisionShape3D`. \
+When secondary interacted with it will attempt to Combine / Stack through the `Combiner`
 - Usage:
 	- Assign this script to the Top-Level Node of the Scene

+### Cookable.gd
+- `extends Holdable` \
+Intermediary class between `Holdable` and `Food`, may be redundant \
+Defines how the Holdable can be cooked
+- Usage:
+	- Assign this script to the Top-Level Node of the Scene

+### Food.gd
+- `extends Cookable` \
+Class used to define a rule when stacking an item
+- Usage:
+	- Assign this script to the Top-Level Node of the Scene
+- Ex:
+	- `patty.tscn` has a rule of `SubBase` so it will go above the `bottom_bun.tscn`'s `Base`

+### Combiner.gd
+- static class
+This class is called on by Holdable's that are secondary interacted with to sort out the logic of whether it needs to spawn a food_combiner.tscn `CombinedFoodHolder` or continue stacking